minmincg/ElectricCar_Analysis/README.md

 * Roberto Barron

-## Project Description/Outline:

-Exhaustive research and analysis about electric and hybrid cars usage along the US comparing to different variables.

 # Questions:

 Main question: Which US State has a steeper tendency of hybrid and electric cars usage to be able to answer the question: What state would be more convinient to build an electric car dealership?